What is a beta test?

 Why do companies run these tests?

 A successful beta test can have a huge impact on the success of the product, and can sometimes mean the difference between success and failure for a new product.
 A beta test can uncover problems with a product, new marketing angles, and other key bits of information.
 So, a relatively small amount of time and money invested into a beta test can result in a big return for the company.

 What is Betabound?

 We’re a website devoted to listing all the available beta testing opportunities out there on the interwebs.
-Our goal to help beta testers finds cool products to test and to help neat companies find enthusiastic beta testers.
+Our goal is to help testers find cool products to test and to help neat companies find enthusiastic testers.
 Learn more about Betabound.

 I see a lot of icons next to the Betabound opportunities.
 What do they mean?